abhinav4848/_Obsidian-Others-Projects/Ideaverse Merged/merger process.md

 I have first pasted obsidian lite 1.0, then pasted obsidian pro 1.0 on top of that, then pasted obsidian lite 1.5 on top of that too.

-I have then taken a deduplication software- dupeguru and deleted duplicate copies of files at random, meaning any one of the three copies may be surv
+I have then taken a deduplication software- dupeguru and deleted duplicate copies of files at random, meaning any one of the three copies may be surviving.
+They all bypassed the merge overwrite dialogue box because they've been moved to different folders over different iterations of the vault by Nick Milo.